amprasanna/openwhisk-package-watsoniotp/README.md

 # openwhisk-watson-iot-platform #

-## Important: The IBM Watson IoT Platform Gateway package is currently offered as a beta. ##

 The `/watson-iot/iot-gateway` package enables a Watson IoT Platform registered gateway to send events to Watson IoT Platform on behalf of devices that are in the resource group that is associated with the gateway.

 The package includes the following entities: